Guidance from the Team

 That concept of “team” is very recent.
 Like perhaps from Monday night, when I went to sleep and saw that maybe it’s not just me but a group of souls “working” as a team around this life “of mine”.
 And I asked to be given clarity on my role and how best to serve in it within this team.

 So my belly was rumbling a lot.
 I laughed thinking that perhaps it has so much to say.
-My wisdom gut wants to talk to me.
-So I asked her to talk, “I’m listening”.
+My wisdom gut wants to talk to me, I thought.
+So I asked her to talk: “I’m listening”.
 I opened my heart thinking that perhaps that would be the way to turn on my receptor.
-The feeling of open heart reminded me of last night… Joaquin went in the bathroom, willingly sat on the toilet with the intention to poop in it, and for the first time he did it, last night.
+The feeling of open heart reminded me of last night.
+Joaquin went in the bathroom, willingly sat on the toilet with the intention to poop in it, and for the first time he did it, last night.

 He’s so easy to love and celebrate.
 I need to give myself some of that love too.
-In fact, not just “some”; the message was “as much as”.
+In fact, not just “some”; the message was as much as.
 And the memory of Bears comes to my mind (asking us Son-Rise beginners that morning if we clap and cheer our special children every morning with the same intensity and enthusiasm as we had just given to him).
 This time I see his question as:

-I thought this message was very self-indulging and awkward… But that was today’s guidance from the team.
+I thought this message was very self-indulgent and awkward.
+But that was today’s guidance from the team.